iqra-riyaz/civicLens/README.md

-## Why CivicLens?
+## CivicLens

 CivicLens bridges communities and authorities, enabling faster, smarter, and more transparent action on civic issues.
 It raises awareness, empowers citizens to report problems, and helps authorities respond efficiently, fostering safer and better-managed neighborhoods.

 ## Key Features
 - **Secure Reporting** – Protects user data while ensuring accountability.
 - **Interactive Map** – Visualizes reports in real time for quick understanding.
+  - **Multiple Basemaps**: Switch between Default (Carto Voyager) and Satellite (Esri World Imagery) views.
+  - **Layer Control**: Easily toggle between map styles with a control panel in the bottom-right corner.
 - **Advanced Filters** – Sort reports by type, priority, or location.
 - **Admin Dashboard** – Monitor, manage, and act on reports seamlessly.
 - **Community Empowerment** – Engages citizens, raises awareness, and contributes to a safer, organized environment.
+- **Report Deletion**: Users can delete their own reports with a confirmation step, and markers are automatically removed from the map.
+- **Admin Status & Proof**: Report cards now display admin status and proof, with reports sorted by `updatedAt` in the user profile.

 ## CivicLens Backend